Church Schools & Academies

 - Approximately 1 million children attend CofE schools

 - About 15 million people alive today went to one

-- With 50 sponsored and 208 converter academies, the
+- With more than 130 sponsored and 350 converter academies,

 Church of England schools are established primarily for the

 communities they are located in.
 They are inclusive and serve

 equally those who are of the Christian faith, those of other faiths